IPC releases its position paper on agrarian reform ahead ICARRD+20

 Circulate it!

-No profit without accountability: recognising the right to a healthy environment
+No profit without accountability: recognizing the right to a healthy environment

 Communities around the world are affected by unchecked and unregulated transnational corporate power, leading to poisoned water supplies, lost farmland, destroyed food systems and lost livelihoods.
 Yet, too often, corporations escape accountability while communities are left without remedy or justice, as outlined in a new study focusing on environmental issues, No Profit Without Accountability – For People and the Planet, aimed at shaping UN discussions.